 Day 1: 19:00 – 23:00

 In Turkey they say that the meze, portions of food coming as a set of appetizers, are best friends with the raki, a traditional strong alcoholic beverage; meet the power couple in Nevizade, a street right behind the fish market in Beyoğlu dotted with meyhanes (literally translated from Turkish as ‘drinking places’, so old-school taverns).
 Further south in Karaköy, Lokanta Maya has successfully managed to add a creative touch to the already rich Turkish classic culinary tradition (it has been highly recommended by our Spotter Serra as an unforgettable dining experience).
-Just north of the Galata Tower, in an area that has quickly become one of the most popular nightlife spots in Istanbul, Faces is a restaurant that turns into a club after 22:00 and remains opened till 4 in the morning.
-Their 80s playlist draws constant waves of people and the place gets packed really quickly, but it’s surely an enjoyable venue to start your night off.
+After this, you might want to enjoy some music.
+Agency Bistro is a restaurant that turns into a club every weekend after 23:00.
+Their live music draws constant waves of people and the place gets packed really quickly, but it’s surely an enjoyable venue to start your night off.

 Day 1: 23:00 – …